Vaynestigen/ai2_2017/README.txt

 >>>
 ========== RESTART: C:\Users\student.INFORMATYKA\Desktop\string2.py ==========
 verbing
-  X  got: None expected: 'hailing'
+  OK  got: 'hailing': 'hailing'
-  X  got: None expected: 'swimingly'
+  OK  got: 'swimingly': 'swimingly'
-  X  got: None expected: 'do'
+  OK  got: 'do': 'do'
 not_bad
-  X  got: None expected: 'This movie is good'
-  X  got: None expected: 'This dinner is good!'
+  OK  got: 'This movie is good': 'This movie is good' OK  got: 'This dinner is good!': 'This dinner is good!'
-  X  got: None expected: 'This tea is not hot'
-  X  got: None expected: "It's bad yet not" front_back
+  OK  got: 'This tea is not hot': 'This tea is not hot' OK  got: "It's bad yet not": "It's bad yet not" front_back
-  X  got: None expected: 'abxcdy'
+  OK  got: 'abxcdy': 'abxcdy'
-  X  got: None expected: 'abcxydez'
+  OK  got: 'abcxydez': 'abcxydez'
-  X  got: None expected: 'KitDontenut'
+  OK  got: 'KitDontenut': 'KitDontenut'
 >>>